on orders of $85 or more

 - Bede, The Venerable.
 Historia Ecclesiatica Gentis Anglorum (The Ecclesiastical History Of the English People).
 Available through Internet Medieval Sourcebook the Fordham University Centre for Medieval Studies.
 Print.

 - Cook, Chris.
 English Historical Facts 1603-1688.
 London: MacMillan, 1980.
 Print.

 - The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X).

 - Bradford, William.
 History of Plymouth Plantation 1620-1647 Edited by Samuel Eliot Morrison 2 Volumes.
 New York: Russell and Russell, 1968.
 Print.

 - Robb H. Amanda and Andrew Chesler.
 Encyclopedia of American Family Names.
 New York: Haper Collins, 1995.
 Print.
 (ISBN 0-06-270075-8).

 The Brock Family Crest was acquired from the Houseofnames.com archives.
 The Brock Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 11 March 2014 at 13:53.
+This page was last modified on 11 November 2014 at 12:48.

 houseofnames.com is an internet property owned by Swyrich Corporation.